metabrainz/mb-solr/HACKING.md

 The Debugger's Guide to MusicBrainz Solr
 ========================================

-This file gives tips to debug MusicBrainz (advanced or not) indexed search based on Solr.
+This file gives tips to debug MusicBrainz indexed search based on Solr.

 Table of contents
 -----------------